“Claudia Rankine has made of her savage and stern intelligence, her ruthlessness and her terror, great art.” —Louise Glück

 “One can only say thank you to such a poet.” —Jorie Graham

 Whether writing about intimacy or alienation, Claudia Rankine’s voice is one of unflinching and unrelenting candor, and her poetry is some of the most innovative and thoughtful to emerge in recent years.
-Born in Kingston, Jamaica, and educated at Williams College and Columbia University, Rankine is the author of four collections of poetry, including the award-winning Nothing in Nature is Private.
+Born in Kingston, Jamaica, and educated at Williams College and Columbia University, Rankine is the author of five collections of poetry, including the award-winning Nothing in Nature is Private.
 In The End of the Alphabet and Plot, she welds the cerebral and the spiritual, the sensual and the grotesque.
-Her latest book, Don't Let Me Be Lonely—a multi-genre project that blends poetry, essays, and image—is an experimental and deeply personal exploration of the condition of fragmented selfhood in contemporary America.
+Don't Let Me Be Lonely—a multi-genre project that blends poetry, essays, and image—is an experimental and deeply personal exploration of the condition of fragmented selfhood in contemporary America.
 Of this book, poet Robert Creeley said: "Claudia Rankine here manages an extraordinary melding of means to effect the most articulate and moving testament to the bleak times we live in I’ve yet seen.
 It’s master work in every sense, and altogether her own."
+Her latest book is Citizen: An American Lyric (Graywolf, 2014).

 Rankine co-edited the anthology American Women Poets in the 21st Century: Where Lyric Meets Language, and her work is included in several anthologies, including Great American Prose Poems: From Poe to the Present, Best American Poetry 2001, Giant Step: African American Writing at the Crossroads of the Century, and The Garden Thrives: Twentieth Century African-American Poetry.
 Her work has been published in numerous journals including Boston Review, TriQuarterly, and The Poetry Project Newsletter.
 She lives and teaches in California.